razee-io/Razee/README.md

       namespace: default
     ````

-    After the ConfigMap is picked up (within a few moments), Razee will diplay this cluster on the dashboard using `razee-1` instead of the long ID value seen before.
-Note that it may take up to 2 minutes before the change can be seen in the dashboard.
+    After the ConfigMap is picked up (within a few moments), Razee will display this cluster on the dashboard using `razee-1` instead of the long ID value seen before.
+Note that it may take about a minute before the change can be seen in the dashboard.

 ## Step 3: Automatically deploy Kubernetes resources with RemoteResources